Program for Inclusive Education

 Online Learning Modules

-- Includes four 3-hour units bundled into a 12-hour module.
+- Includes four 3-hour units that can be completed independently or as a package.

 - Integrates research, videos, and evidence-based practices, supporting students with disabilities and struggling learners.